zen-solutions/zencss/README.md

 ### Dependencies

 For the core framework, none - just pure CSS and Vanilla JavaScript.
-If you want to work with our SASS files or JavaScript modules, we provide [instructions for that](https://zencss.com/docs/help-desk/installation-source.html).
+If you want to work with our SASS files or JavaScript modules, there are a few dependencies.
+We provide [instructions for that here](https://zencss.com/docs/help-desk/installation-source.html).

 ### Best Practices for Customization